KennaSecurity/All_Samples/Age Custom Field on Vulnerabilities/README.md

 ### 1: Create Custom Field
 Create two custom fields in Cisco Vulnerability Management:
-1) Create a *numeric* custom field to populate the exact # of days .
+1) Create a *Numeric* custom field to populate the exact # of days .
 This field is named as *vuln_age* in the script.
 2) Create a *String (long)* custom field to populate the range of days .
 This field is named as *vuln_age_range* in the script.

 *Note: It is recommended to select faceted search option for second custom field that is the range of days, to see range options under the vulnerability filters.